robertfmurdock/robertfmurdock.github.io/_drafts/NextGenProcessesGoals.md

 # Goals for Next Gen Teamwork Processes

 Here are a series of goals, regarding the "Next Gen Processes" dimension.
-In any work context, I intend to try to progress the teamwork processes in as many of these dimensions as possible.
+In any work context, I intend to try to progress this dimension in as many of these ways as possible.

   * Non-blocking code review facilitation, possibly tools for this
     * learn ins/outs of upsource